Majority Leader lauds media for supporting parliament

 Christopher Arko, GNA

-to educate and inform the citizenry on activities of the Legislature, saying,
+Parliament to educate and inform the citizenry on the activities of the

-not only collaborators but worthy partners in the development agenda of the

-The event, sponsored by Star Ghana, an NGO forms part of Parliament and Star Ghana ongoing collaborative programme.
+The event, sponsored by Star Ghana, also forms part of Parliament and Star Ghana ongoing collaborative programme.

-Mr Kyei-Mensah-Bonsu also explained that the Media through their informative process and were able to help Parliament attract the inputs from the general public to enrich the conduct of business in the House.

-He said the Legislature relied on the Media to as a means to account to the people about what they do in the House because “a primary function of parliament is to provide oversight over the executive and the other arms of government”.

 He said parliaments all-over the world required the services of the media to let their voices be heard by the people.

-He said given the opportunity, the media should be able access the performance of Parliament vis-à-vis the output of the lawmakers.
+He said given the opportunity, the media should be able to assess the performance of Parliament as well as the output of the lawmakers.

-Mr Iddrisu also noted that the important activity of this session would be the speech of the State of the Nation Address by President Nana Addo Dankwa Akufo-Addo.

 GNA